nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 `ParserFactory::ONLY_PHP7` | Parse code as PHP 7.
 `ParserFactory::ONLY_PHP5` | Parse code as PHP 5.

-Unless you have strong reason to use something else, `PREFER_PHP7` is a reasonable default.
+Unless you have a strong reason to use something else, `PREFER_PHP7` is a reasonable default.

 The `create()` method optionally accepts a `Lexer` instance as the second argument.
 Some use cases that require customized lexers are discussed in the [lexer documentation](component/Lexer.markdown).